qiufeihong2018/qiufeihong2018_old/README.md

 Here are some ideas to get you started:

 - 🤔 I’m currently working on something cool.
-- 🌱 I’m currently learning Data Structures and Algorithms on leetcode.
+- 🌱 I’m currently reading the Electron, Element, and Vue source code.
 - 📫 How to reach me: Email: qiufeihong2018@126.com
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...